urmee04/Data-Visualization/README.md

 - Microsoft PowerPoint

 #### Instructions
-- To view the visualization download Capstone2_Database.pbix file and [**Downlod Power BI Desktop**](https://powerbi.microsoft.com/en-us/) on your local computer
+- To view the visualization download Capstone2_Database.pbix file and [**Downlod Power BI Desktop**](https://powerbi.microsoft.com/en-us/) on your computer